About Chorus Hamilton

 In Hamilton, David is currently the artistic director of Chorus Hamilton, and has directed the McMaster University Choir.
 David is also the artistic director of Fanshawe Chorus London and, for two years, was the director of the Men’s Chorus at the University of Toronto.

-Dr. Reiman studied piano at Mount Allison and McGill Universities and earned a PhD in musicology from the University of Toronto.
+Dr. Reiman studied piano at Mount Allison and McGill Universities and earned a PhD in Musicology from the University of Toronto.
 She is the author of Schumann’s Piano Cycles and the Novels of Jean Paul, published by the University of Rochester Press in 2004.
-In addition to her piano teaching duties at Brock University she is active as soloist, accompanist, and chamber musician throughout Southern Ontario.
-In 2008 she was the soloist in the premiere performance of David Fawcett’s Concerto for Piano and Orchestra.
-She performs regularly with Chorus Hamilton, the Duet Club Chorus of Hamilton, the Hamilton Children’s Choir and Trio Surgite, and enjoys long-term collaborations with many fine Niagara and Hamilton musicians including Brock’s Gordon Cleland, Vera Alekseeva, Zoltan Kalman, and Patricia Dydnansky.
-In 2016, she joined the faculty of Brott Opera as a repetiteur and vocal coach.
+In addition to teaching piano at Brock University Erika is active as a soloist, accompanist, and chamber musician throughout Southern Ontario.